abdo-355/resful_api/README.md

-# Shop with Node js and TypeScript
+# RESTful api project with Node js and TypeScript

-back-end focused shop project to learn and practice node js with typescript
+RESTful back-end server to learn and practice node js with typescript